 How do we test for it?

-There are many ways to test for and estimate how much visceral fat a person is carrying.
-MRI and CT scans are accurate but extremly costly as a tool to find and monitor visceral fat levels.
-You can take an estimate based on your waistline measurements, over 35 inches for women and 40 inches for men.
+There are many ways to estimate how much visceral fat a person is carrying.
+MRI and CT scans are accurate but extremely costly.
+You can estimate it based on your waistline measurements, over 35 inches for women and 40 inches for men.

 At The Center for Prevention we have a very cost effective way to measure and monitor visceral fat levels: the InBody 570.
 This machine allows us to get accurate body composition data on our patients repeatedly over time.
-This data allows us to monitor not only visceral fat levels but percent body fat, skeletal muscle mass, and hydration levels.
-This information is crucial in monitoring changes in our patients to see what treatment plans are working and how we can find optimal results.
+This data allows us to monitor not only visceral fat but percent body fat, skeletal muscle mass, and hydration levels.
+This information is crucial in monitoring the benefit of our treatment and demonstrate optimal results.
 The InBody data goes far beyond the scale and helps us provide motivation for ongoing lifestyle improvements.

 How can i get rid of Visceral Fat?

 Reduce your sugar intake, especially sugary drinks and refined white carbohydrates and all processed foods.

 Exercise- make an effort to get 30 to 60 minutes of exercise a day